-MORTGAGE INSURANCE: Helping Missouri Families Get into Homes
+MORTGAGE INSURANCE: Helping District of Columbia Families Get into Homes

 Mortgage insurance (MI) is typically required by mortgage lenders to approve homebuyers who have down payments less than 20% of the purchase price.
-For 60 years, MI has been an important component in the U.S. housing finance system, helping creditworthy borrowers in Missouri and across the country to access home financing while protecting lenders and taxpayers.
+For more than 60 years, MI has been an important component in the U.S. housing finance system, helping creditworthy borrowers in DC and across the country to access home financing while protecting lenders and taxpayers.